-Grants, unlike loans, do not have to be repaid and are need-based.
-Any grant received as a part of a financial aid package is credited directly towards a student’s tuition account.
-St. Olaf offers many need-based grants to students.
+Grants, similar to scholarships and unlike loans, do not have to be repaid.
+However, grants are based on a family’s eligibility for need-based aid.
 Please see the Terms and Conditions of your financial aid award here: Terms and Conditions.

 St. Olaf Grants

-St. Olaf grants range from $1,000 to approximately $38,000 annually.
-St. Olaf grants are need-based gifts from the college to the student that do not need to be repaid.
-The amount of the grant is based on the amount of need the family demonstrates through completion of the CSS/Financial Aid Profile.
+St. Olaf grants range from $1,000 to approximately $41,000 annually.
+St. Olaf grants are need-based grants from the college to the student that do not need to be repaid.
+The amount of the grant is based on the amount of need the family demonstrates through completion of the CSS/Financial Aid Profile and FAFSA.
 St. Olaf grants are funded through the generosity of alumni, parents and friends of the college, and other St. Olaf funds.

 Keep in mind, St. Olaf merit scholarships also become a part of the need-based aid package.